-In the normal course of our professional association with Advantage Arts Academy, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year, operating and regulatory conditions affecting the entity, and operational plans and strategies that may affect the risks of material misstatement.
-None of the matters discussed resulted in a condition to our retention as Advantage Arts Academy's auditors.
+In the normal course of our professional association with Wallace Stegner Academy, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year, operating conditions affecting the entity, and operating plans and strategies that may affect the risks of material misstatement.
+None of the matters discussed resulted in a condition to our retention as Wallace Stegner Academy's auditors.

-This report is intended solely for the information and use of the Board of Directors and management of Advantage Arts Academy and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Directors, and management of Wallace Stegner Academy and is not intended to be, and should not be, used by anyone other than these specified parties.

-A handwritten signature in black ink that reads "Eide Bailly LLP".
-The signature is cursive and fluid, with "Eide" and "Baily" connected, and "LLP" in a smaller, separate section.
+A handwritten signature in black ink that reads "Eddie Baily, LLP".
+The signature is fluid and cursive, with "Eddie" and "Baily" connected by a single stroke, and "LLP" written in a smaller, separate area.